AlexandraEL9/MS1-dock9bar/README.md

 **2a** The dedicated menu page has up to date menus.
 This page could be enhanced with a "Coming Soon!" section for new/ seasonal menus.
 Customers can also choose to be kept up to date via the newsletter subscription.

 3. As a Frequent User, I want to be able to sign up to updates about what is going on at the bar and be the first to know about any promotional offers.<br>
-**3a** As per the companies wish to have a way to reach out to their customers, each page includes a form through which customers can sign up to a newsletter subscription.
+**3a** As per the wishes of the company to have a way to reach out to their customers, each page includes a form through which customers can sign up to a newsletter subscription.

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
-In early building, testing showed that there were white spaces at the botton and sides in some device sizes.
 -   A large amount of repeated testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Known Bugs
+### Known Bugs/ issues

 - Performance needs to be enhanced, especially load time, and investigation work done around images slowing things down